 Grow Your Accounting Business Online With WordPress

-Accounting businesses must work harder than ever before to remain competitive.
-Not only do they have to be fully involved in the communities and industries they serve, they must also maintain a strong digital presence.
-This includes having a dynamic web presence and learning smarter ways to promote your business services online.
+Accounting businesses today must work harder than ever before to remain competitive.
+Not only do you have to become more involved in the communities and industries your business serves, you must also develop and maintain a strong web presence.
+This includes having a website and learning how to better promote your services online.

-This means that your website not only has to look great, your pages have to load fast, and your website has to be easy to navigate, but it’s also important to keep in mind that your site’s needs may change in time and sections will need to be updated often.
-This requires having a well-developed web and content management strategy in place.
+This means that your site not only has to look professional, your pages have to load fast, and your website has to be easy to navigate, but it’s also important to keep in mind that the needs of your website will change in time and some areas may need to be updated often.
+This requires implementing well-developed web and content management strategy.

-Another difficult challenge that accountancy firms (and all other businesses) face, is that they have only about 30 seconds or less to give users the information they are looking for or they will look elsewhere.
+Another challenge that CPAs face with their websites (and most other professions for that matter), is that they have an average of thirty seconds to give visitors the information they are searching for or they will look elsewhere.

 “Websites have evolved into central information hubs where service information is still present but enhanced with web portals, hyperlinks to state and federal sites, and a variety of free tools.”

-As well as providing practical tips and information on cost-effective ways to improve your business online, we also focus on the benefits and advantages of using the WordPress platform to power your accounting or financial services website.
+As well as providing tips and information on ways to improve your web presence, we also recommend that you consider using the WordPress Content Management System (CMS) to power your accounting website or blog.

 For more information about the benefits and advantages of using the WordPress CMS platform, see these articles:

-- Discover Why A Poorly Constructed Web Site Can Lose You Business
+- How A Poorly Constructed Website Can Lose You Business

 Products And Services

-You need to include a page that lists your services and any products that you offer.
+It’s essential to have a page that describes your services and products.

-- Business – planning, company structures, accounting, payroll, preparing financial statements, bookkeeping, financing, budgeting, forecasting, strategic planning, consulting services, etc.
+- Business – business planning, incorporation of companies, accounting, payroll, preparing financial statements, book keeping, forecasting, financing, budgeting, strategic planning, consulting services, etc.